microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 Windows Package Manager offers a comprehensive package manager solution including a command line tool and set of services for installing applications that currently supports the following formats: MSIX, MSI, and EXE.
 For more general package submition information, see [submit packages to Windows Package Manager](../package/index.md).

-There are two ways available for managing rest source repositories with Windows Package Manager:
+There are two ways available for managing REST source repositories with Windows Package Manager:

 - [Manage Windows Package Manager rest source with PowerShell](#manage-windows-package-manager-rest-source-with-powershell)
 - [Manage Windows Package Manager rest source manually](#manage-windows-package-manager-rest-source-manually)